patrickcate/nuxt-jsonapi/README.md

 ## ❗ Important

-If you do not specify a `baseUrl` option, a default `/jsonapi` URL will be used. **This is almost certainly not what you want** so be sure it is set correctly.
+If you do not specify a `baseURL` option, a default `/jsonapi` URL will be used. **This is almost certainly not what you want** so be sure it is set correctly.

 ---